marcoieni/trusted-publishing-action-draft/README.md

 - [ ] add retry logic?
 - [ ] write more docs or link to more docs
 - [ ] add license
-- [ ] zizmor should fail if security issue is detected
 - [ ] set output as sensitive if possible. so that when injected with `env` it is not printed in the logs